camila-aguero-analyst/healthcare-utilization-analysis/sql_queries/README.md

 # Healthcare Analytics SQL & Tableau Project

 ## Project Overview
-This project analyzes healthcare operational performance across hospitals and boroughs using PostgreSQL and Tableau.
+This project analyzes synthetic healthcare operational performance across hospitals and boroughs using PostgreSQL and Tableau.

 ## Tools Used
 - PostgreSQL